 In this section, we describe the dynamical mechanisms behind type-V and type-VI failures, which in total take up about 14% of all the circuit failures.
-These failures are abrupt, meaning that the response curve undergoes an abrupt change at a certain critical value of k_g from a desirable curve of adaptation.
-Type-V and type-VI failures correspond to an abrupt change in O_1 and O_2 , respectively.
-Both types of failures are closely related to bistability and bifurcations.
+These failures are abrupt, meaning that the response curve undergoes an abrupt change at a certain critical value of $k_g$ from a desirable curve of adaptation.
+Type-VI and type-VI failures correspond to an abrupt change in $O_1$ and $O_2$ , respectively.
+Both types of failures are closely related to bistability or multistability.